Imnotgoingtohindiclass/CNN-Cancer-Detection/README.md

 - **TensorFlow** and **Keras** for building the CNN model.
 - **scikit-learn** for preprocessing and evaluation.
 - **OpenCV** for image processing.
-- **NumPy, Pandas, and Matplotlib** for data handling and visualization.
+- **NumPy, Pandas, and Matplotlib** for data handling and visualisation.

 ### 2. Import Dependencies
-Necessary libraries are imported for data manipulation, visualization, and CNN model construction.
+Necessary libraries are imported for data manipulation, visualisation, and CNN model construction.

 ### 3. Define Path to Images
-The dataset containing lung images is organized into subdirectories, each corresponding to a class (**lung_aca, lung_n, lung_scc**).
+The dataset containing lung images is organised into subdirectories, each corresponding to a class (**lung_aca, lung_n, lung_scc**).

 ### 4. Display Sample Images
 Three random images from each class are displayed to provide a visual overview of the dataset.